2021 Paddle for the Edge Survey: July 3rd- August 1st.

 To get on the email notification list or if you have any questions about Paddle for the Edge, please e-mail [email protected].

-You can view and download the Paddle for the Edge Training Manual used in the training sessions.
+You can view and download the Paddle for the Edge Training Manual .

 About the Survey

-We are continuing our efforts to survey the Barnegat Bay’s shoreline in 2019.
-If you are interested in participating, please sign up for one of the training sessions to be announced in the spring of 2019.
+We are continuing our efforts to survey the Barnegat Bay’s shoreline in 2020.
+If you are interested in participating in the 2021 survey, please register for P4E 2021 Virtual Training

 Why DO we want your help describing Barnegat Bay’s shorelines?